Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Introduction

-The advent of JWST and ALMA has revolutionized our ability to study dust properties during the epoch of reionization (EoR, $z\simeq 6$--9).
-JWST spectroscopic observations provide rest-frame UV-to-optical continua, enabling direct measurements of attenuation curves for individual galaxies \citep[e.g.,][]{Markov:2025, Shivaei:2025, Markov:2023, Fisher:2025}.
-These observations reveal that attenuation curves at the EoR are systematically flatter than the empirical Calzetti curve, while UV bump detections provide constraints on dust composition \citep[e.g.,][]{Witstok:2023}.
-Complementary ALMA observations in the far-IR measure dust temperatures and total IR luminosities \citep[e.g.,][]{Sommovigo:2022, Mitsuhashi:2024, Algera:2024, Inoue:2020, Inami:2022}, showing increasing dust temperatures at higher redshifts and deviations from the canonical IRX--$\beta_{\rm UV}$ relations.
+The advent of James Webb Space Telescope (JWST) and the Atacama Large Millimeter/submillimeter Array (ALMA) has revolutionized our ability to study dust properties during the Epoch of Reionization (EoR; $z\simeq 6$--9).
+JWST spectroscopic observations provide rest-frame UV-to-optical continua, enabling direct measurements of attenuation curves for individual galaxies \citep[e.g.,][]{Markov:2023, Markov:2025, Shivaei:2025, Fisher:2025}.
+These observations reveal that attenuation curves at the EoR are systematically flatter than the empirical Calzetti curve\citep{Calzetti:2000}, while UV bump detections provide constraints on dust composition \citep[e.g.,][]{Witstok:2023}.
+Complementary ALMA observations in the far-IR measure dust temperatures and total IR luminosities \citep[e.g.,][]{Inoue:2020, Inami:2022, Sommovigo:2022, Mitsuhashi:2024, Algera:2024, Bowler:2024}, showing increasing dust temperatures at higher redshifts and deviations from the canonical IRX--$\beta_{\rm UV}$ relation in \citet{Meurer:1999}.